Jungian Theory In Psychology And Practice

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-Therapy techniques with Jungian psychology
+Therapy techniques used in Jungian psychology

-Confession and catharsis
+Confession and catharsis through Jungian psychology

-Assessing personality types
+Assessing personality types with Jungian theory

-One critical component of Jungian analysis was the assessment of an individual’s personality.
-Your therapist may use several different methods to complete this analysis.
-They may determine whether you're more extroverted or introverted and in what situations.
-They'll also determine whether you function best in thinking, feeling, sensing, and intuition.
-Once they've identified your personality type, they might understand better how to help you find emotional healing.
+Another critical component of Jungian analysis is the assessment of an individual’s human personality.
+A therapist may use several different methods to complete this analysis.
+They may determine whether you're more extroverted or introverted, and in what situations.
+They may also suggest whether you seem to function best in thinking, feeling, sensing, or intuition.

 Dream interpretation

-As a client, you may describe a dream that has made a significant impression on you and explain all the details, including what you did, what happened to you, and how you felt during the dream.
+As a client, you may describe a dream that has made a significant impression on you and explain all the details, including what you did, what happened to you, and how you felt during it.
 Your therapist may ask questions to clarify your description or help you recall the dream better.
+Finally, they may guide you as you look more closely at the meaning behind the dream.
+They can help you identify elements of your unconscious that may be out of balance and use their expertise and knowledge of archetypal psychology to help you discover the "real" you emerging through the counseling process.

 Creative experiences